MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-log-collection-overview.md

 ## Bandwidth considerations

-general overview of diagnostics log, bandwidth consumption, average log size (4-8 MB), if you are on a constrained line, automatic log collection may use more bandwidth than collect logs now, add a decision tree.
+The average size of a diagnostic log is 4-8 MB.
+If you are on a constrained line, **Automatic log collection** may use more bandwidth than **Collect logs now**.
+You can use the following diagram to decide which way to collect diagnostic logs.

-## Decision tree

 ![Screenshot of diagnostic log collection options](media/azure-stack-automatic-log-collection/azure-stack-diagnostic-log-decision-tree.png)

 ## See also